White Spots On Skin: 9 Causes (with Pictures)

 What to do: It is important to moisturize your skin daily, and to always apply sunscreen before going into the sun.
 Skin that is thinner or more sensitive has a higher risk of being sunburnt.
 Ideally, you should moisturize your skin thoroughly for about 10 days before a day in the sun.
 Foods that are high in vitamin A (like carrots, tomatoes, boiled eggs, papaya and mangos) can also help to prevent sunburns.
 The more hydrated the skin is, the lower the risk of peeling and developing blemishes.

-One of the most common causes of small white spots on the skin is mycosis, which is a fungal infection also known as pityriasis versicolor or tinea versicolor.
+One of the most common causes of small white spots on is a fungal infection also known as pityriasis versicolor or tinea versicolor.
 These spots can be very itchy and can spread to other areas of the body

-It is sometimes called “beach” mycosis, as the white spots become more pronounced when skin becomes tanned from the sun.
-The fungus that causes this mycosis is actually naturally found on the skin, but it can over-multiply and form spots on the neck, trunk or back.
+These white spots can become more pronounced when skin becomes tanned from the sun.
+The fungus that causes this infection is naturally found on the skin, but it can over-multiply and form spots on the neck, trunk or back.

 What to do: Apply antifungal ointment as prescribed by a dermatologist, (e.g. isoconazole, ketoconazole or miconazole).
 Shampoo, soaps and gels may also be indicated to supplement the treatment.
 To protect other people in the house from infection, each person should use their own bath towel and avoid sharing clothes.